American Memorial Park

 Books such as The Unbreakable Code, Sadako and the Thousand Paper Cranes, and When the Emperor Was Divine, share powerful stories of people affected by World War II.
 The books are accompanied by lesson plans and learning activities that teachers can choose to use to support their teaching in class.
 Over the years this program has expanded to offer various modifications that include one to three day programs with sessions conducted at the park as well as sessions done in partnership with the public library and teacher-led sessions in the classroom.

 Art in the Park

-Junior Ranger Camp is a summer program created to take middle school participants on an exciting adventure throughout the island of Saipan.
-Participating youth will learn about the park, its mission, the history and natural resources the National Park Service protects.
-Youth will be taken to historical sites throughout the island and be immersed in history through various activities that are both educational and fun.
-These activities will also give youth the opportunity to explore places they have not visited before and interact with one another, collaborating to build essential teamwork skills.
-Icons
+Middle school students go on an exciting adventure throughout the island of Saipan to learn about the park, its mission, and its natural resources.
+Youth will be taken to historical sites throughout the island and be immersed in history through various activities that encourages collaboration and teamwork skills

 Icons of World War II

 Youth learn about iconic war figures such as the military servicemen who fought and the women who went to work to replace the men in the workforce who went off to war.
 Find out the story of Saipan’s famous wartime baker, Herman “Pan” Guerrero, and the Sugar King, Haruji Matsue.
 Through engaging stories, activities and guided tours, youth are taken back in time to learn about the lives of people who made a difference in World War II.

 To learn more about any of these education programs and how you can play a part in preserving history, please contact the Pacific Historic Parks Education Department at saipaned@PacificHistoricParks.org.